grscheller/scheller-linux-archive/pythagTriples/README.md

    I used this result for a faster algorithm and will use<br>
    test/Spec.hs to compare the results.
 So far the fast<br>
-   algorithm seems complete, but it not clear yet how far<br>
+   algorithm seems complete, but it is not yet clear how far<br>
    you have to take it out to ensure you catch all triples<br>
    for a given a.
 Also, if you sort the results of the fast<br>
    algorithm, is there a point that the cost of sorting is<br>